Energy-aware optimization of UAV base stations placement via decentralized multi-agent Q-learning: Related Work

+The decentralized approach~\cite{Liu2020UAVdistributed} was an improvement to the centralized learning approach in \cite{Liu2018UAV}, where all agents are controlled by a single actor-critic network.
+However, both work~\cite{Liu2020UAVdistributed} and \cite{Liu2018UAV} consider optimizing the energy efficiency of UAVs using a 2D trajectory optimization model with no consideration for interference from neighbouring UAV-BSs.
+Moreover, they only consider the deployment of static ground devices, thereby ignoring the impact of ground device mobility on the system performance.
+A clustering-based Q-learning algorithm was proposed in \cite{Liu2019UAVqlearning} to optimize the deployment of multiple UAVs providing coverage to both static and mobile devices in a pre-partitioned area.
+However, this approach considered the optimization of only the mean opinion score while assuming complete knowledge of the locations of all ground devices in the network.
+Moreover, the central cloud controller was required to periodically scan the entire network perimeter and send updates of locations of ground devices to the UAVs for local decision-making.

-In a dynamic network environment, this ideal assumption is impractical, as it requires significant information exchange between UAV and server.
+In a dynamic network environment, the ideal controller to UAVs assumption in \cite{Liu2019UAVqlearning} is impractical, as it requires significant information exchange between UAV and server.
 Moreover, it may not be possible to track user locations in a disaster scenario.
-In this work, we focus on the energy management of multiple UAVs deployed in a dynamic environment to provide wireless connectivity to both static and mobile ground devices in a given geographical space.
-The contribution of this paper is to propose a DQLSI algorithm that relies on local observations from the UAV and the broadcast connectivity observation from neighbouring UAVs.
+To address this gap, we focus on jointly maximizing the connectivity of mobile ground devices and energy utilization of UAVs while optimizing the 3D flight trajectory of each UAV-BSs over a series of time-steps.
+We account for interference caused by the proximity of neighbouring UAV cells while deploying UAVs to provide wireless connectivity to both static and mobile ground devices in a given geographical space.
+Hence, we propose a DQLSI algorithm that relies on local observations from the UAV and the broadcast connectivity observation from neighbouring UAVs.
 Here, each UAV is equipped with an autonomous agent that maximizes the connectivity to both static and mobile devices while improving its energy utilization.